 If you are searching for a career that’s portable, consider a job in the child care industry.
 No matter where you live, child care is likely to be in demand in your community.

 The field offers a variety of positions, some of which do not require a college degree.
 You can even be your own boss by offering home-based child care services.
 In 2016, the Bureau of Labor Statistics reported 1,216,600 jobs in the child care field.
-The expected growth rate in the field between 2016 and 2026 is 7 percent, a rate considered as fast as average.
-Salary varies based on location.
+The expected growth rate in the field between 2016 and 2026 is 7%.
+The salary for this field varies based on location.
 If you are living in an urban area with a higher demand for child care providers, your income will likely be higher than in a more rural location.

 Finding a job on an installation

 For more information on finding a job in your field of interest, contact a SECO career coach by calling Military OneSource at 800-342-9647 or use the Live Chat feature on MySECO for additional guidance.